sdjaeb/decker-pygame/docs/development/prompt_log.md

 28. **Prompt:** "Will the conditional event wait and then fire when the condition occurs?..."
     -   **Outcome:** Clarified the distinction between immediate, stateless conditional event handling and stateful command validation.
 Explained that business rule preconditions should be checked in the Application Service *before* an event is created.
 Introduced the Saga pattern as a future solution for complex, long-running processes.

+29. **Prompt:** "would it be easier to allow a list of events to handlers, like emits?" (and subsequent fixes for `ruff` and `mypy`)
+    -   **Outcome:** Refactored the `@handles` decorator to accept multiple event types, improving its ergonomics.
+Resolved several advanced typing and linting issues to make the decorator implementation robust and compliant with all code quality tools.